 The painting generally proceeds in one of three ways:

 1. A portrait from life…This involves the subject being available for live sittings while the artist works on the portrait.
 Schedules vary and the possibilities are discussed in preparation for the painting.

 2. A portrait from a combination of live sittings and photographs… A schedule is selected to include approximately three to ten sittings over a period of time.
 Between each sitting the artist uses her photographs and drawings for reference while painting in her studio.

-3. A portrait from photograph… The artist works from photograph if the subject to be painted is deseased.
+3. A portrait from photograph… The artist will work from photograph.

 Length of Painting Process

 The size of the painting, the complexity of its content, and the availability of the subject for sittings, are variables that determine the time involved in painting a portrait.
-It usually involves one to six months for a small to medium-sized painting and six to twelve months for a large painting.
+It usually involves one to six months.